Conference Programme

 Tour of Tablehurst – Emerson – Plaw Hatch

 The Tablehurst and Plaw Hatch Community Farm Limited (The Coop) was born out of a group of dedicated individuals with a clear vision, a keen interest in biodynamic farming and boundless love for their local community.
 Since 1995, the Coop has become the owner of two thriving, award-winning biodynamic farm businesses farming land owned by St Anthony’s Trust in and arounfd the charming village of Forest Row, East Sussex.
 All trips to include a delicious lunch at Tablehurst Farm.
+You can opt for:

 1. A day visit returning to RAU including lunch at Tablehurst Farm.
 Cost per person: £120.
+Return by 20:00.

 2. A day visit with onward travel to London Airports – tranfers to be arranged.
 Cost per person: £70.